inducer/loopy/doc/tutorial.rst

     Barrier polynomial: { 1000 }
     Barrier count: 1000

-Based on the kernel code printed above, we would expect to find 50x10x2 barriers, and we do.
+Based on the kernel code printed above, we would expect each thread to encounter 50x10x2 barriers, which matches the result from :func:`loopy.get_barrier_poly`.
 In this case, the number of barriers does not depend on any inames, so we can pass an empty dictionary to :func:`islpy.eval_with_dict`.

 .. }}}